raspberrypilearning/tweeting-babbage/worksheet.md

 Before we perform surgery on Babbage and insert a camera up his rear end, let's get the code doing what we want it to.

-1. Boot your Raspberry Pi to the Desktop.
+1. Boot your Raspberry Pi to the Desktop and launch `LXTerminal`

+1. Because the Raspberry Pi doesn't have a real-time clock, we must start by setting the date on the system with the command:

+    ```bash
+    sudo date -s "2 OCT 2014 12:00:00"
+    ```

+    with the correct date.
+This is important as without the correct time we won't be able to connect to Twitter.

-1. Launch `LXTerminal` from the Desktop and create a folder for your project with the following command:
+1. Create a folder for your project with the following command:

     ```bash
     mkdir tweeting-babbage